Updated August 5th, 2020

 - Fine aggregate (sand) – 20% to 27%

-Due to very fine particles, air voids capability of cement is ignored.
+Due to very fine particles, the air void containing-capability of cement is ignored.

 If we take the highest percentage of air voids in both coarse and fine aggregates, we get,